 when I find out what nurse called CAS may god have murcey on my soul cause I’m going straight to hell with a 25 yr pit stop in prison

-Dan is sick of all the bull shit and in the midst of planning a tacticle strike to get kyle back and disappearing off the face of the earth
+Dan is sick of all this and in the midst of planning a tacticle strike to get kyle back and disappearing off the face of the earth

 That’s all sic‘d, btw.
 Crazy people can’t spell.
 Anyway, the Court cites Clemente again, and finds him not guilty because of the context.
 The rants were only for his friends, and Sather said he was just blowing off steam.
 The Court noted that Sather spoke to CAS people in person numerous times, and was always polite and never threatening.
 So his Facebook posts were just some sort of “alternate persona” and were not really designed to instill fear in CAS employees, or to use the Clemente language, were not “meant to intimidate or to be taken seriously.”